Registration now open for 90FM's 53rd edition of world's largest trivia contest

 It will also be the first trivia event since 1979 without 'the OZ', Jim Oliva, acting as trivia coordinator.
 Taking his place will be long-time trivia player Dave Coulthurst.

-Teams are able to register in person at the UWSP Communication building at any point Monday - Thursday, from 3-7 p.m. or Noon - 6 p.m. on Friday.
+Teams are able to register in person at the UW-Stevens Point Communication building at any point Monday-Thursday, from 3-7 p.m. or noon- 6 p.m. on Friday.

-Last year's champions, known as 'DADS COMPUTERS: G'BYE YELLOW BRICK RD' racked up a whopping 27,650 points, while eight teams failed to answer a single question correctly.
+Last year's champions racked up a whopping 27,650 points, while eight teams failed to answer a single question correctly.

 The first question hits the airwaves at 6 p.m.
 Friday.